nitishsanghi/Cplusplus/System-Monitor/README.md

 # System Monitor

 This Udacity project is focussed on object oriented programming.
 The object of the project is to use principles of OOP to make a System Monitor akin to htop in linux or task manager in windows which can interactively display vital system resource and process information.
 The starter code was expanded to implement the `System`, `Process`, and `Processor` classes, as well as functions within the `LinuxParser` namespace.
 These class objects and functions were used to develop a pipeline to extract system information and display it in the terminal using the ncurses libraries for text-based graphical output.
-The result of the implementation is displayed below.
+The result of the implementation is displayed in the gif below.

 ![Alt Text](https://media.giphy.com/media/IRvLVvSXxelCv806Fy/giphy.gif)